How should you paraglide from Lions Head and when should you?

 Generally speaking for a Wind Shadow to form you need the following elements :

 1) Wind forecast of not stronger than 15 knots

 We get the formation of a Wind Shadow mostly in the warmest parts of our weather season but it is possible in the middle of Winter as well.

-The red lines indicate the direction of the airflow of the South easterly wind.
-As mentioned before the South Easterly wind is a low level wind and is prevented / blocked from flowing over Lions Head by Table Mountain.
+The red lines indicate the direction of the airflow of the Southeasterly wind.
+South Easterly Winds are low-level wind and can be prevented/blocked from flowing over Lions Head by Table Mountain

-The white cloud that starts to form between Devils Peak and Maclears Beacon on the left and Llandudno and Judas Peak to the right now indicates that there is an increase in the strength of the south easterly wind.
+The white cloud that starts to form between Devils Peak and Maclears Beacon on the left and Llandudno and Judas Peak on the right now indicates that there is an increase in the strength of the southeasterly wind.

 The cold South Easter flowing from False bay starts to condensate as it gets pushed up against the back of Table Mountain.
 The size of the flyable area in yellow now starts to decrease and whitecaps / white horses can often be seen outside of the yellow area.

 3) Whitecaps on the ocean outside of the wind shadow.